Payment Plan and Other Options

 - Review plan budget and payment due dates.

 - The first payment is required online in order to be enrolled into the payment plan.

 - Current term tuition and fees, housing rent charges and meal plans.
 All of these charges will automatically be included in the plan, you cannot choose to exclude some charges.

 - Charges will be reduced by the amount of available financial aid, private scholarships, private loans and third party billing arrangements.

-- First payment is due at the time you enroll in the plan.
-A one-time $15 service charge is assessed in addition to the first payment.
+- The first payment is due online at the time you enroll in the plan.
+A one-time $15 enrollment charge is assessed in addition to the first payment.

 - If you pay late you will be assessed the appropriate late fees- Tuition $100, housing $50.

 - If payment plan includes a meal plan, meals will be suspended until the account balance is paid in full.

 - Refer to your housing contract terms and conditions, for additional information, contact email@example.com.